w-rahul/Rahul-Portfolio/README.md

 # Rahul Gupta’s Portfolio

 Welcome to my portfolio repository!
-This project showcases my skills and various projects as a full stack developer, with a strong focus on backend development.
+This project showcases my skills and various projects as a full-stack developer, with a strong focus on backend development.
 Below, you’ll find an overview of my work and the technologies I use.

 ## Portfolio Overview